xetdata/pyxet/docs/markdowns/model_versioning.md

 Start a new experiment branch from any existing one, pull new data with `git submodule update data` and run the training again.
 XetHub will overwrite the model, metrics, and checkpoints in the new branch, and if the pull request review is successful, merge the changes back to prod.
-This ensures that the model in prod is always up-to-date, and that its always stored  alongside its metrics, inference code and relevant logs.
+This ensures that the model in prod is always up-to-date, and that it's always stored alongside its metrics, inference code and relevant logs.

 Everything **this** model needs is saved in the repo.
 If changes to the app are needed, they are managed together.